YCChenVictor/blog-frontend/src/posts/software/node/main.md

 Set up a database and models for a node project using PG and Sequelize.
 The process involves creating a database, installing Sequelize, configuring it using a .sequelizerc file and a config.js file, generating a migration file for the models, and migrating the database.
 For more information, please refer to [database]({{site.baseurl}}/node/2022/12/30/database.html).

+### Model

+Various libraries and frameworks such as Mongoose, Sequelize, or Bookshelf can be used to implement models in Node.js, providing an ORM layer for interacting with databases and managing data models.
+For more information, please refer to [model]({{site.baseurl}}/node/2022/01/20/model.html)

 ### Service

 In Node.js, a service module can be a self-contained piece of code that performs a specific task or set of tasks, such as communicating with an external API, handling database interactions, or performing complex business logic.
 For more information, please refer to [service]()

-### Model
+### API

-Various libraries and frameworks such as Mongoose, Sequelize, or Bookshelf can be used to implement models in Node.js, providing an ORM layer for interacting with databases and managing data models.
-For more information, please refer to [model]({{site.baseurl}}/node/2022/01/20/model.html)
+The API of Node.js provides a comprehensive set of functions and modules that enable developers to build scalable and efficient network applications.
+It offers features such as file system operations, networking capabilities, event-driven programming, and support for various protocols, making it a powerful tool for server-side development.
+For more information, please refer to [API]({{site.baseurl}}/node/2022/01/26/api.html)

 ### spec